West Monroe High School: Band

-Junior Classical League

-West Monroe High School has an established chapter of the Junior Classical League that over a hundred students are involved in.

 Athletics

 West Monroe High athletics competes in the LHSAA.

 Football

 The school has won eight state championships and two national championships.
 The most recent state championship was in 2011 when they defeated Carencro (Lafayette) by a score of 20–13.
 The school has a fully outfitted football stadium named Rebel Stadium, which is mostly funded by the team's Rebel Booster Club.
 Artificial turf was installed on Don Shows Field in 2017.